murillowelsi/ctal-tta-docs/README.md

-# CTAL-TTA (Certified Tester Advanced Level Technical Test Analyst) - Study Guide
+# CTAL-TTA (Certified Tester Advanced Level Technical Test Analyst)

-This guide is designed for those preparing for the Certified Tester Advanced Level Technical Test Analyst exam.
-It provides a structured approach to learning, focusing on key areas of technical test analysis.
-Each chapter and section includes a checkbox for tracking your progress and a space to note the date you completed your study.
+This material was created to assist me in preparing for the Certified Tester Advanced Level Technical Test Analyst exam.
+It contains a structured approach to learning, with a specific focus on essential aspects of CTAL-TTA.
+Each chapter and section comes equipped with a checkbox for monitoring your progress and a space to record the date when you finish your study.

 ## How to Use